UPDATED: The Atlanta Jazz Festival 2022 lineup has been modified, and the info below reflects the most current info.

 Check out our complete guide to all the spring festivals this year in Atlanta & suburbs!

-You’ll have the opportunity this year to access a special viewing area by buying a Jazz Pass — a major change to a festival that has always been completely free.
-We’ll update with more info when we can find out the price, etc.
+You’ll have the opportunity this year to access a special VIP viewing area by buying a Jazz Pass — a major change to a festival that has always been completely free.
+More info here

 Photo by Terence Rushin, courtesy of City of Atlanta – Mayor’s Office of Cultural Affairs.
 Used with permission.